chef-training/workshops/README.md

   * Expand the functionality of the previous two workshops
     * Awesome Appliance Repair - A simple, python-based web application that utilizes Apache for a web server and MySQL for a database.
     * Middleman - A static site generator using all the shortcuts and tools in modern web development.
 It is a ruby (sinatra) application.
+* **4_Windows:** Write inspec tests to audit windows 2019 servers and write a cookbook to remediate all tests give in the attached PDF.

 ## Pre-requisites